1894–1987 New Zealand alcohol licensing referendums: After the 1919 referendum

 National Licensing polls were held in conjunction with every general election from 1911 to 1984, except for 1931 and 1951.
 In 1919 two polls were held, on 10 April 1919 and 17 December 1919.

 After the failure of the 30 April 1919 referendum voters at each general election would choose between 'licensing', a 'state monopoly' and prohibition'.
 Because of the previous failures of prohibition in all referendums, the state monopoly and prohibition options required an absolute majority to pass, with licensing continuing unless that level was reached.
 In 1919, 1922 and 1925 no option reached a majority and so licensing continued by default.
 In 1928, licensing reached a majority of the vote for the first time.
 The vote share of licensing never again declined below a majority, and this option won all following referendums until the entire process was made moot by legal reforms in 1987.

 Local option polls from 1893

 From 1893 to 1946 Local Option polls were held in each electorate, although "No-Licence" required a three-fifths (60%) majority, and also that half or more of those on the roll recorded a vote or the vote would be declared "void".
 Temperance advocates complained that their "democratic right" in those electorates with only a simple majority was denied.
-As general elections were usually held in October or November, electorates did not go “dry” until the following year.
+As general elections were usually held in October or November, electorates did not go “dry” until the following year generally in June.